NetaDAOAcademy/CoiningReason/readme.md

 **Session 4.
 Enjoying the Internet**

-* Clint Burnham, "Does the Internet Have an Unconscious?" from _Does the Internet Have an Unconscious?
+* Clint Burnham, "Is the Internet a Thing?" from _Does the Internet Have an Unconscious?
 Slavoj Zizek and Digital Culture_

 * _Optional:_ Jerry Aline Flieger, "Twists and Trysts: Freud and the Millennial Knot" from _Is Oedipus Online?
 Siting Freud after Freud_